21 May 2025

 In addition, placement agreements can be concluded with the BA.
 This allows electricians to enter Germany before the recognition procedure has even begun.
 However, the BA must make an agreement with the labour administration of the country of origin for this.

-Both the standards of testing and compliance with German requirements are important, because the same things are at stake here.
-Safety in the workplace must be ensured.
+It is important to consider both the testing standards and the fulfilment of German requirements, because ultimately the same benchmarks are involved.
+The safety in the workplace must be ensured.
 This applies both to the work itself and to the result of the work.
-This means that there must be no risk to personnel and other people in the vicinity either during or after the installation.
+This means that there must be no risk to personnel and other persons in the vicinity either during or after the installation work.
 There must also be no risk of damage to property, which can easily reach very great heights.

 Good training minimises the risks and dangers.
 However, if this training is proven, this does not mean that the training itself was carried out abroad with the necessary care.
 The company must therefore ensure that the skilled worker actually has the technical skills, understanding and due care required to work in this country.